usharesoft/appcenter-docs/admin/en/source/pages/manage-resources/golden-storing.rst

 ``Windows/releases/Server2008R2/x86_64/English/Standard/Core/2012-10-19/Windows_2008R2_Standard_Core_2012-10-19.raw.gz``

-.. note:: If you plan to deploy generated Windows instances onto `K5 Fujitsu Public Cloud <http://www.fujitsu.com/global/solutions/cloud/k5/>`_, only `Standard` and `Enterprise` editions are supported.
+.. note:: If you plan to deploy generated Windows instances onto `K5 Fujitsu Public Cloud <http://www.fujitsu.com/global/solutions/cloud/k5/>`_, only "Standard" and "Enterprise" editions are supported.

- For convenience, you can use an edition name starting by `Standard` or `Enterprise`.
-For example: `StandardK5` will be recognized as a `Standard` edition, `EnterpriseMDR` will be recognized as `Enterprise`.
+ For convenience, you can use an edition name starting by "Standard" or "Enterprise".
+For example: "StandardK5" will be recognized as a "Standard" edition, "EnterpriseMDR" will be recognized as "Enterprise".

  For more detailed information, please refer to `official Fujitsu K5 IaaS Documentation <http://www.fujitsu.com/uk/Images/k5-iaas-features-handbook.pdf>`_.